KeMonito: In popular culture

 The Alushe character often appeared on a television show called The Adventures of Capulina, often defending Capulina against various enemies.
 Alushe and Tinieblas also appeared on the television show Burbujas ("Bubbles") where they defeated Ecoloco, the show's antihero character.

 KeMonito was the subject of a short documentary film entitled KeMonito: La última caída ("KeMonito: The Final Fall"), released in 2023.

 Meme

 KeMonito became part of an internet meme in the second part of the 2010s, growing in popularity right into 2020, where people would edit KeMonito into various pictures, especially scenes from films such as Once Upon a Time in Hollywood, Forrest Gump or Back to the Future.
-Another subject of the KeMonito Memes is to insert him into sports scenes, such as diving to onto an association football player, or where the blue furry KeMonito replaces the trophy during a victory celebration.
+Another subject of the KeMonito Memes is to insert him into sports scenes, such as diving onto an association football player, or where the blue furry KeMonito replaces the trophy during a victory celebration.
 Some memes incorporate a video of KeMonito being kicked out of the wrestling ring by Último Guerrero, sending him flying to the floor, often with the comment that KeMonito represented the meme poster and Guerrero representing life, kicking them hard.
 The memes even celebrated KeMonito's birthday on March 4, even though his actual birthdate is July 3.